strangerstudios/pmpro-multiple-memberships-per-user/readme.txt

 1. Activate the plugin through the 'Plugins' menu in WordPress.

 == Changelog ==
+= 0.8.3 - 2023-01-10 =
+* ENHANCEMENT: Moved "Group" setting on "Edit Level" page to the "General Information" section.
+* BUG FIX: Fixed issue where the "Group" setting was not being saved when creating a new level.
+* BUG FIX: Fixed dragging and dropping levels on the "Levels" settings page.
+* BUG FIX: Fixed issue where admin checkout emails would not be sent.

 = 0.8.2 - 2022-12-02 =
 * BUG FIX/ENHANCEMENT: Fixed cases where the wrong text domain was used, which should improve localization efforts.
 * BUG FIX/ENHANCEMENT: Fixed notices on the confirmation page.